 03-21-1962 Roseann “Rosie” O’Donnell – Born in Commack, New York.
 She is an American stand-up comedienne, actress, singer, author, and media personality.
 She has also been a magazine editor and continues to be a celebrity blogger, LGBT rights activist, television producer, and collaborative partner in the LGBT family vacation company R Family Vacations.
 From 1996 to 2002, she hosted The Rosie O’Donnell Show, which won multiple Emmy Awards.
 O’Donnell came out, stating “I’m a dyke” two months before finishing her talk show run, saying that her primary reason was to bring attention to gay adoption issues.
 She is a foster and adoptive mother.
 She was named “Person of the Year” in a 2002 cover story by The Advocate.
 O’Donnell is well known as a moderator on The View.
 She continues to do charity work and remains involved with LGBT and family-related issues.

-03-21-1928 Ruth Anderson – Born in Kalispell, Montana.
-She is a composer, orchestrator, and flutist whose work is based on her study of Zen.
+03-21-1928 – 11-29-2019 Ruth Anderson – Born in Kalispell, Montana.
+She was a composer, orchestrator, and flutist whose work is based on her study of Zen.
 New Music for Electronic and Recorded Media (1977).
 Her music is also available on the CD Lesbian American Composers.
+She received two Fulbright awards (1950-1960) to study composition with Darius Milhaud and Nadia Boulanger in Paris.
+Anderson was a freelance composer, orchestrator, and choral arranger for NBC-TV and the Lincoln Center Theatre.
+(Portrait by Manny Alban)

 03-21-1944 Gaye Adegbalola – Born in Fredericksburg, Virginia.
 She is an African-American blues singer and guitarist, teacher, lecturer, activist, and photographer.
 As a founding member of Safire – the Uppity Blues Women, she became a full-time performer until 2009 when the group disbanded.
 In 1991 she met her life partner, Suzanne Moe.
 She was selected as one of the Outstanding Virginians of 2011 by Equality Virginia.